SpectoLabs/hoverfly/docs/reference/api.md

 ## GET /api/v2/hoverfly/middleware
-Gets the current middleware for the running instance of Hoverfly.
+Gets the current middleware value for the running instance of Hoverfly.
+This is likely to be an executable command and path to middleware script being used.
 ```
 {
 	"middleware": "python ~/middleware.py"